Recognise the symptoms | Manage the condition | Take control of your asthma

 - A swollen and inflamed lining of the airway

 - A build-up of mucus in the airways restricting or blocking airflow

 - A muscle spasm around the airways that squeezes the airways tight

 - Tightness of the chest or,

 *An asthma attack can range from mild to severe.

 The triggers that activate asthma symptoms and asthma attacks vary from person to person.
 Many people will find that physical activity or inhaling airborne particles like dust or wood fibres, can contribute to asthma flare-ups.

 If you suspect that you may have asthma, then you should speak to your GP.
 Asthma is something that can develop at any time; some people will have asthma from a young age while others will be diagnosed later in life.
 It affects people of all ages.

-If you already know you have asthma, but you experience symptoms more frequently or more severely then you should consider an asthma review.
+If you already know you have asthma, but you experience symptoms more frequently or more severely then you should consider an asthma review to help you manage your asthma.
 You may need a different dosage of any reliever or preventer medication you take, or you could be using your devices incorrectly.
-Managing your asthma will help minimise the impact it has on your life.
+Appropriate asthma management will help minimise the impact it has on your life.